lewark/gui.lua/docs.md

 Handles any input events recieved by the widget and passes them to the appropriate handler functions.
-Return true from an event handler to consume the event and prevent it from being passed on to other gui.
+Return true from an event handler to consume the event and prevent it from being passed on to other widgets.
 Event consumption is mainly useful for mouse_click and mouse_scroll.